01 of 07

 06 of 07

 Subpanel Circuit Breaker Sizing

-The circuit that feeds the subpanel must be protected by the appropriate size of circuit breaker to prevent overheating of the feeder wiring.
+The circuit that feeds the subpanel must be protected by the appropriate size of the circuit breaker to prevent overheating of the feeder wiring.
 To calculate the breaker size, simply divide the adjusted wattage by 240 volts to find the rated amperage needed for your subpanel.
-Often, the result is not a common circuit breaker size, in which case you simply "round up" to the next higher size of breaker.
-For example, if the load calculation comes out to 48 amps, you should use a 50-amp breaker... to protect the circuit.
+Often, the result is not a common circuit breaker size. and you can simply round up to the next higher size of the breaker.
+For example, if the load calculation comes out to 48 amps, you should use a 50-amp breaker to protect the circuit.
 Feeder circuits supplying subpanels are 240-volt and require a double-pole circuit breaker.Continue to 7 of 7 below.

 07 of 07